stat4reg/Causal_CNN/population_description.md

 Pre-treatment covariates that are considered as potential confounders in the study are:
-Gender, Marriage status, municipality, education level, and the number of biological children.
+Birthyear, Marriage status, Municipality, Education level, Spouse education level, and the number of biological children.

+-   Birthyear: 1946 or 1947
+-   Marriage status: Maried, Other(Single, Divorced, ...)
+-   Municipality: Is it abig city(Stockholm, Gutenberg, Malmo), or not
+-   Education level:

 Besides these scalar variables, we control for time series data:

 -   Log of **LoneInk**: (10 years before treatment)